volkszaehler/mbmd/README.md

     dwc_otg.speed=1

 This switches the internal ``dwc`` USB hub of the Raspberry Pi to USB1.1.
-While this reduces the available speed, the device now works reliably.
+While this reduces the available USB speed, the device now works reliably.

 ## The API